berkcan25/Turkish-Bomb-Party-Game/README.md

 - The game continues until the timer runs out, at which point the final scores are displayed.

 ## Contributing
 Contributions to this project are welcome!
+Your contributions help us develop the game and help it to reach more people!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).